 Simlipal Wildlife Sanctuary stands as one of the largest wildlife sanctuaries of India.
-This is the kind of place knotted with the dense forests, striking meadows, incredible waterfalls and rivers.
+This is the kind of place knotted with dense forests, striking meadows, incredible waterfalls, and rivers.

-A perfect destination if you are a camping lover, Simlipal Reserve is a heaven where a large mix of animals like Leopard, Elephant, Pangolin, Sambar, four-horned Antelope and so forth can be witnessed by the tourists.
-The Simlipal Tiger and Elephant Reserves are a complete ecosystem with the wonderful vegetation which also have the presence of Santhal tribal settlements.
+A perfect destination if you are a camping lover, Simlipal Reserve is a heaven where a large mix of animals like Leopard, Elephant, Pangolin, Sambar, four-horned Antelope, and so forth can be witnessed by the tourists.
+The Simlipal Tiger and Elephant Reserves are a complete ecosystem with wonderful vegetation which also has the presence of Santhal tribal settlements.

 Earlier, this place was majorly a hunting ground for the people who belonged to royalty.
 It was only in 1956, that this place was considered a properly designated Tiger Reserve.
 And in 1979, it was officially declared as a wildlife sanctuary.

 In 1980, the state government of Odisha proposed that the 303 square kilometers of the sanctuary be considered as a national park.
 By 1994, the sanctuary was granted the status of a biosphere reserve.
 Coming on to 2009, even UNESCO added this park to its list of Biosphere Reserves.

 Major Attractions in and Around Simlipal National Park